rampageX/QuickSoundSwitcher/README.md

 Left click on the tray icon to reveal the panel.
 Click anywhere or press `ESC` to close the panel.

-`CTRL` + `ALT` + `M` will toggle microphone mute state.

-A mute state overlay is available in application settings as well as a sound notification (disabled by default).
+A mute keyboard shortcut and overlay is available in application settings as well as a sound notification (disabled by default).

 ## Installation